nazdridoy/ngpt/docs/usage/web_search.md

    - Paragraph density and structure
    - Content indicators in HTML attributes

-Our extraction technology incorporates techniques from leading content extraction libraries while maintaining minimal dependencies, ensuring:
+Our extraction technology uses Python's standard library and BeautifulSoup with the built-in html.parser, ensuring:

 - High-quality content extraction
 - Fast performance
+- Minimal dependencies
 - Accurate identification of main content versus navigation/boilerplate
 - Special handling for popular sites like Wikipedia and major news outlets